sbmueller/sbmueller.github.io/content/posts/mocks.md

 Testing is important.
 I think every software developer would agree on that.
 But what ways are there to improve software testing?
 What if a system is too complex to be simply unit tested with pre-determined inputs and checking its outputs?
-What, if the outputs only take place on a serial bus or with an HTTP request?
+What if the outputs only take place on a serial bus or with an HTTP request?

 > Well, we don't have any way to test this, then.

-I've heard before.
+I've heard that before.
 But this is where mocks come in to play!

 Mocks are objects that are doubles of objects used within a business logic, providing the same interface and looking identical from the outside.
 But